FINRAOS/DataGenerator/docs/proposals/calendar.md

 This feature can be implemented in stages:

 Stage 1: Using the Java Calendar class, implement the distinction between weedkdays and weekends.
 Because the Java Calendar class returns day of week, we can leverage it to implement three equivalence classes:
- 1. all days - within a range of dates
+ 1. all days within a range of dates
- 1. weekdays - within a range of dates
+ 1. weekdays within a range of dates
- 1. weekends - within a range of dates
+ 1. weekends within a range of dates

 Stage 2: Introduce a user supplied date list which lists dates as YYYY-mm-dd.
-This list can be used to specify omissions or inclusion.
+This list can be used to specify inclusions or omissions.
+Using the list and stage 1, we should be able to support the following equivalence classes:
+ 1. all days within a range of dates, including only the dates in the list.
+ 2. all days within a range of dates, excluding the dates in the list
+ 1. all weekdays within a range of dates, including only the dates in the list.
+ 2. all weekdays within a range of dates, excluding the dates in the list
+ 1. all weekends within a range of dates, including only the dates in the list.
+ 2. all weekends within a range of dates, excluding the dates in the list

 Stage 3: Introduce a trade calendar table with columns
  1. date (YYYY-mm-dd)